User Modules

 If the requirements and especially the system being developed are complex, it is not possible to develop/implement a project directly based on user requirements.
 These requirements need to be thought through, broken down according to where, how and by whom they will be implemented and often analysed in more detail.
 These steps are called analysis.
 In the analysis, derived requirements are created from the input requirements.

-• User requirements give rise to system (system) requirements
+• User requirements give rise to system requirements

 • From system requirements arise requirements for individual parts of the system, often already divided according to the nature of each part of the system (engineering design – technological part, software, hardware).